ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 -------------
 This is a single line that goes immediately after the declaration of the class or function to briefly describe what the class or function does.
 The `short summary` is mandatory.
-If it is not present, :ref:`Doc Style Tools` raises an error.
+If it is not present, :ref:`Documentation style tools` raises an error.

 The short summary can be declared on the same line as the opening quotes or on